-The majority of homeowners have a love and hate relationship with their central air conditioning system.
-When you live in a climate such as that of Florida, the heat and the humidity makes air conditioning an absolute necessity.
+The majority of homeowners have a love-and-hate relationship with their central air conditioning system.
+When you live in a climate such as that of Florida, the heat and the humidity make air conditioning an absolute necessity.
 The hate comes into play though when you take a look at that big box of an air conditioning unit that is sitting outside of your home.
 A Jacksonville AC unit can be a party crasher; it can detract from the visual appeal of the backyard space, as well as its usability.
 Thankfully, there are ways to camouflage that outdoor air conditioning unit so that it is out of sight and mind.

 Making a Small Fence

 One of the most shared and efficient ways to essentially camouflage your Jacksonville AC unit is to use a small fence.
 Get a piece or pieces so that you can build around the air conditioner.
 You are going to be able to work with the way that your backyard looks, as well as your garden so that everything stylistically is going to be able to tie together.
 It is all about integration and having that fence complement the rest of the space rather than detract from it.

 Another option is that you can build right around the unit, always keeping ventilation in mind and at the forefront.
 This is similar to a fence but may have more of a covering overhead as well.
 The benefits here are that you will be able to hide the unit effectively, and also get some visual appeal out of it as well.
 We have seen people that build around their units and leave extra space for added storage, similar to having an extra shed.